gouthamrangarajan/Vuejs/vuetify-datatable/README.md

     loading.value = false
 });
 ```
+### for every page which is configurable

+- call Todo Api to fetch page data
+- for every todo call user api to fetch user data (in background does not wait and shows skeleton loading in table cell)
+- can be extended to send sorting information and sorting can be achieved as well
-- composition api is used but the similar approach can be achived in composition api
+- composition api is used here but the similar approach can be achieved in options api

 ### Demo
 See [Codepen](https://codepen.io/GouthamRangarajan/pen/yLvwRyx).

-### Official Vuetify link for this functionality
+### Official Vuetify link
 see [https://vuetifyjs.com/en/components/data-tables/#server-side-paginate-and-sort](https://vuetifyjs.com/en/components/data-tables/#server-side-paginate-and-sort)